RTS-SYSU/Execution_Counter/README.md

 By default, if you do not provide the event id, it will just count the cycles by `rdtsc` if you are using x86 or `pmccntr` if you are using ARM.

-Specially, for ARM user, please make sure you have the permission to access the `pmccntr`, by default, ARM does not allow user to access it in user space, you may refer [armv8_pmu_cycle_counter_el0](https://github.com/jerinjacobk/armv8_pmu_cycle_counter_el0) to install the kernel module to enable it.
+Specially, for ARM user, please make sure you have the permission to access the `pmccntr`.
+As by default, ARM does not allow user to access them in user space, you may refer [armv8_pmu_cycle_counter_el0](https://github.com/jerinjacobk/armv8_pmu_cycle_counter_el0) to install the kernel module to enable it.

 ## Evaluation